-- ECO CAMPSITE --

-The bridleway that runs just north of the campsite is part of the Long Distance Walkers Association's "Three Castles Walk", which lets you take in Sissinghurst Castle, Scotney Castle and Bodiam Castle all in one day and gives you an idea of how close they all are.
+If you are a keen walker, the bridleway that runs just north of the campsite is part of the Long Distance Walkers Association's "Three Castles Walk", which lets you take in Sissinghurst Castle, Scotney Castle and Bodiam Castle all in one day and gives you an idea of how close they all are.

-Try boating, sailing, canoeing or hire bikes and cycle around Bewl Water, a 15-minute drive away.
+Try boating, sailing, canoeing or hire bikes and cycle around Bewl Water, a 15 minute drive away.

-It's 25 minutes to the village of Battle (of 1066 fame) and approximately 30-45 minutes to Rye, Hastings and the South Coast.
+It's 25 minutes drive to the village of Battle (of 1066 fame) and approximately 30-45 minutes to Rye, Hastings and the South Coast.